Whether it is working for a political party, a

 field organizing and canvassing work over the summer nationwide.

-- Campus Progress self-describes itself as a “national
+- Generation Progress self-describes itself as a “national

 organization that works with and for young people to promote progressive